Prof-pengyin/.github/profile/README.md

 ## 🛠️ Featured Projects

-Here are some highlighted repositories from **[CyberOrigin2077](https://github.com/CyberOrigin2077)**, showcasing my work in robotics, AI, and Web3:
+Here are some highlighted repositories from **[CyberOrigin2077](https://github.com/CyberOrigin2077)**, showcasing my work in robotics, AI:

 - **[SLAM-Pioneer](https://github.com/CyberOrigin2077/SLAM-Pioneer)**
   A cutting-edge framework for advanced Simultaneous Localization and Mapping (SLAM) using RGB-D cameras and LiDAR.
 Designed for real-time robotic navigation and mapping.